-- 4. The Strategy consists of three separate statements that have been compiled in accordance with the Council's Treasury Management Policy Statement.

-- 5. These are:
+- 4. The Strategy consists of three separate statements that have been compiled in accordance with the Council's Treasury Management Policy Statement. - 5.
+These are:

-- The Investment Strategy (Annex 1)
+• The Investment Strategy (Annex 1)

-- The Borrowing Strategy (Annex 2)
+• The Borrowing Strategy (Annex 2)

-- The Cash Management Strategy (Annex 3)
+The Cash Management Strategy (Annex 3)

-- 6. Each document contains the appropriate Prudential Indicators relevant to that area.
+6. Each document contains the appropriate Prudential Indicators relevant to that area.
 In addition, the Treasury Risk Management Assessment has been incorporated in the report as Annex 4.
+This Strategy has been prepared in line with the CIPFA Treasury Management Code of Practice published in 2011 and adopted by this council in April 2011.